 It’s worth pointing out that most mainstream mobile and fixed mobile operators in the United Kingdom make use of the 700MHz (TBA for 5G), 800MHz, 900MHz, 1800MHz, 1900MHz, 2100MHz, 2.6GHz, 3.4GHz and 3.5GHz radio spectrum bands.
 These frequencies do not strictly have to be technology specific.
 For example, 900MHz use to only be for 2G services but then it was made available for 3G and operators could eventually even use it for 4G etc.

-Internet speeds range from 384Kbps (Kilobits per second) to 14Mbps+ (Megabits per second) downstream via the most common 3G (3rd Generation) based High Speed Packet Access (HSPA) technology and will go much faster with the latest 4G based LTE-Advanced (1000Mbps) and future 5G (10Gbps) services in the future.
-To better explain this we've listed the best possible theoretical download speeds by mobile standard below (oldest first).
+Internet speeds range from 384Kbps (Kilobits per second) to 20-40Mbps+ (Megabits per second) downstream via the most common 3G (3rd Generation) based High Speed Packet Access (HSPA) technology and will go much faster with the latest 4G based LTE-Advanced (1000Mbps) and future 5G (10Gbps) services.
+In order to better explain this we've listed the best possible theoretical download speeds by mobile standard below (oldest first).

 Mobile Standard - Download Speeds